 PPH is an obstetric emergency - SUMMON HELP IMMEDIATELY.

 - Tone (70 per cent), atonic uterus, distended uterus, uterine muscle exhaustion

-- Trauma (19 per cent), cervical, vaginal or perineum
+- Trauma (19 per cent), cervical, vaginal or perineum, pelvic haematoma, uterus

-- Tissue (10 per cent), retained products of conception
+- Tissue (10 per cent), retained products of conception, invasive placenta

 - Thrombin (1 per cent), blood clotting disorders, inherited or acquired including Disseminated intravascular coagulation (DIC).

 - Assign a scribe to contemporaneously record events, document assessments, vital signs, medications given and response to management: